Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Structural parameterization of MCC

 \begin{lemma} Let $G=(V,E)$ be an instance of MinVC, and let $G_C=(V_C,E_C)$ be the corresponding instance of MCC.
-Then: (1) given a vertex cover of $G$ of size $k$, we can compute in polynomial time a solution of MCC over instance $G_C$ consisting of $k+1$ colorful components; (2) given a solution of MCC over instance $G_C$ consisting of $k+1$ colorful components, we can compute in polynomial time a vertex cover of $G$ of size $k$. \end{lemma} \appendixproof{Lemma~\ref{lem:MCCDisjPath1}} { \begin{proof} (1) Consider a vertex cover $V'$, with $|V'|=k$, then define a solution $G'_C$ of MCC over instance $G_C$ as follows.
-For each vertex $v_i \in V'$, cut the edge $\{ r,v_{c,i} \} \in E_C$ such that $P_i$ becomes a connected component disconnected from $r$.
+Then: (1) given a vertex cover of $G$ of size $k$, we can compute in polynomial time a solution of MCC over instance $G_C$ consisting of $k+1$ colorful components; (2) given a solution of MCC over instance $G_C$ consisting of $k+1$ colorful components, we can compute in polynomial time a vertex cover of $G$ of size $k$. \end{lemma} \appendixproof{Lemma~\ref{lem:MCCDisjPath1}} { \begin{proof} (1) Let $V' \subseteq V$ be a vertex cover of $G$, with $|V'|=k$.
+Define a solution $G'_C$ of MCC over instance $G_C$ as follows.
+For each vertex $v_i \in V'$, remove the edge $\{ r,v_{c,i} \} \in E_C$ such that $P_i$ becomes a connected component disconnected from $r$.
 Notice that the graph $G'_C$ consists of $k+1$ connected components.
-Moreover, each connected component is colorful.
+Moreover, each connected component of $G'_C$ is colorful.
 Indeed, each $P_i$ is colorful by construction.
 Consider the component $T$ containing the root $r$.
 Notice that $T$ is colorful, since if two paths $P_i$ and $P_j$ are connected to $r$, then, by the property of $V'$, $\{v_i,v_j\} \notin E$.

-(2) Consider a solution $G'_C$ of MCC over instance $G_C$ consisting of $k+1$ colorful components.
+(2) Let $G'_C$ be a solution of MCC over instance $G_C$ consisting of $k+1$ colorful components.
 Denote by $P'_i$ the path consisting of $r$ and path $P_i$.
-We construct a solution $G^*_C$ of MCC over instance $G_C$ consisting of at most $k+1$ colorful components as follows: if an edge of $P'_i$ is cut in $G'_C$, $G^*_C$ is obtained by cutting edge $\{ r,v_{c,i} \}$.
-Obviously $G^*_C$ consists of at most $k+1$ connected components, since it is obtained by cutting no more edges than $G'_C$.
-Moreover, each connected component of $G^*_C$ is colorful.
+We construct a solution $G^*_C$ of MCC over instance $G_C$ consisting of at most $k+1$ colorful components as follows: if an edge of $P'_i$ is removed to obtain $G'_C$, $G^*_C$ is obtained by cutting edge $\{ r,v_{c,i} \}$. $G^*_C$ consists of at most $k+1$ connected components, since it is obtained by removing no more edges than $G'_C$.
+Notice that each connected component of $G^*_C$ is colorful.
 Indeed, again each $P_i$ is colorful by construction.
 Furthermore, consider the colorful component $T$ containing the root $r$, and the paths $P'_i$ and $P'_j$, with $\{v_i,v_j\} \in E$.
-By construction both paths contain a vertex colored by $c_{ij}$, hence one edge of the paths $P'_i$ or $P'_j$ must be cut.
+By construction both paths contain a vertex colored by $c_{ij}$, hence one edge of the paths $P'_i$ or $P'_j$ must be removed.
 Hence $G'_C$ is obtained by cutting at least one edge in $P'_i$ or $P'_j$, thus, by construction, $T$ is colorful. \end{proof} }

 By the previous lemma, the following result holds.

 \begin{theorem} MCC is NP-hard even when the input graph is at distance $1$ to Disjoint Paths. \end{theorem} \appendixproof{Theorem~\ref{thm:MCCDIsPath}} { \begin{proof} Notice that the graph $G_C$ has distance $1$ to Disjoint Path, since it is enough to remove the root to obtain $|V|$ disjoint paths.
 Moreover, by Lemma~\ref{lem:MCCDisjPath1} and, by the NP-hardness of MinVC, the result follows. \end{proof} }